newchuyalong/libgdx-learning/Box2d.md

 ## Stepping the simulation ##

 To update our simulation we need to tell our world to step.
 Stepping basically updates the world objects through time.
 The best place to call our step function is at the end of our `render()` loop.
-In a perfect world everyones frame rate is the same
+In a perfect world everyone's frame rate is the same

 ```java
 world.step(1/60f, 6, 2);